mergen-sergio/DBest/tutorial/5 - using-basic-operators.md

 1. **Start Small:** Use small data sources initially to prevent inefficiencies that may cause the tool to hang.
 2. **Experiment:** Rearrange operators and observe how they affect the result set and query performance.
-3. **Learn by Doing:** Focus on understanding the purpose and behavior of each basic operator before experimenting with advanced operators or indexing strategies.
+3. **Learn by Doing:** Focus on understanding the purpose and behavior of each basic operator before experimenting with advanced operators.